FREE U.S. SHIPPING FOR ALL ORDERS $100.00 AND OVER!

 To understand why various health problems can cause the symptoms such as mood swings, you need to understand how imbalances in body affect the function of the brain.

-Inflammation is a significant factor in Bipolar Disorder; inflammatory conditions such as periodontal disease, autoimmune disorders and cardiovascular disease can trigger the excitatory neurotransmitters such as Glutamate to become over stimulated.
+Brain Inflammation: Inflammation is a significant factor in Bipolar Disorder; inflammatory conditions such as periodontal disease, autoimmune disorders and cardiovascular disease can trigger the excitatory neurotransmitters, such as glutamate, to become over stimulated.

 When the immune system is activated by inflammation, it triggers the production of regulatory proteins known as cytokines.
-These peptides activate the hyppthalamic pituitary adrenal axis (HPA), creating a stress response.
+These peptides activate the hypothalamic pituitary adrenal axis (HPA), creating a stress response.

 A variety of other health problems are known to trigger cytokine reactions, which ultimately result in mood swings: